Bop2000/GAD-MALL/README.md

 # GAD-MALL
-A active learning pipeline for designing the architected materials
+Generative Architected-Materials Design using Mutiobjective Active Learning Loop (GAD-MALL): A active learning pipeline for designing the architected materials